PhasicFlow/phasicFlow/tutorials/sphereGranFlow/screwConveyor/README.md

 }

 ```
 In the dictionary `surfaces` you can define all the surfaces (shell) in the simulation.
 Two main options are available: built-in geometries in PhasicFlow, and providing surfaces with stl file.
 Here we use built-in geometries.
-In `cylinder` dictionary, a cylindrical shell with end helix, `material` name `prop1`, `motion` component `none` is defined. `helix` define  plane helix at center of  cylindrical shell, `material` name `prop1` and `motion` component `rotAxis`.
+In `cylinder` dictionary, a cylindrical shell with end helix, `material` name `prop1`, `motion` component `none` is defined. `helix` define  plane helix at center of  cylindrical shell, `material` name `prop1` and `motion` component `rotAxis`.'rotAxis' is use for helix because it is rotating and 'none' is use for shell because It is motionless.

 <div align="center">
 in <b>settings/geometryDict</b> file